 If you want to be your best, listen to meditation music.
 But what meditation music should you listen to, specifically?

 The Best Meditation Music By Genre

 Chinese meditation music is truly beautiful.
 It’s the type of music you can put on, close your eyes and simply drift away to a state of complete inner peace.
 Take a listen to these masterful musicians, all of whom create serene auditory expreriences.

 In The Orchid, Shao Rong (a Chinese musician living in Japan) uses the pipa (a four stringed lute) to create beautifully resonant music which will prmote inner calm and tranquillity.
 Incense sticks are included in the CD version to be used while listening to produce an even deeper relaxation.

 Erhu: Jia Peng Fang Best

-The erhu is the Chinese violin.
+The erhu is a Chinese violin.
 Here it is played by the masterful musician Jia Peng Fang.
 Fang produces sentimental music which will stir your spirit.
 Anyone interested in Chinese music simply must listen to this master of the erhu at work.